CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ## Common fields

-The following are more JSON fields that, while optional, greatly expand how spells can behave.
+The following JSON fields are also used in spells and, while optional, greatly expand how spells can behave.

 ### Spell Flags